abbyazari/vSWIM/README.md

  - If you are using the hourly prediction, you can read these files *directly* into a Pandas dataframes by pd.read_csv

 ```
- Reading the hourly predictions into a Pandas dataframe:
+ Read the hourly predictions into a Pandas dataframe:

  data = pd.read_csv('https://raw.githubusercontent.com/abbyazari/vSWIM/main/Data/YYYY-YYYY_Hourly.csv', index_col=['Unnamed: 0'])

 ```

   <a id="limits"></a>